 Q4 - You are tasked with creating a new high school course or student club.
 Tell us the name of the course or student club, the description, and why you chose to create it.
 Be creative.
 (350 words)

-The class would be named “VALORANT: The Art of Winning” and it is a class that aims to teach students about intermediate and advanced knowledge of VALORANT.
+The class would be named “VALORANT: The Art of Winning” and it is a class that aims to teach students about intermediate and advanced knowledge of the video game VALORANT.
 As a result, this class requires students to have at least a basic understanding of the game, such as individual mechanical skills, common terminology, etc. This class is designed to improve students’ chances of winning in the game while helping them develop their individual and collaborative skills.

 The first part of the course will cover team composition and the roles that each agent plays.
 Students will be allowed to experiment with different types of team compositions and the types of play styles that they may have.
 It will also cover roles that certain agents have due to their abilities.
 This helps students to advance their critical thinking and strategic planning skills.